Afghanistan is the world's opium king. Can the Taliban afford to kill off their 'un-Islamic' cash cow? - KTVZ

 “Drugs have always had a particularly strong political resonance in the United States and has often been seen as sort of the most damaging, lethal, illegal economies,” Felbab-Brown said, adding: “Whether that’s objectively true is a separate issue.”

-Meanwhile, the US’s eradication efforts and interdiction raids — often hitting poor farmers the hardest — “thrust” local populations into the hands of the Taliban, she said.
+Meanwhile, US eradication efforts and interdiction raids — often hitting poor farmers the hardest — “thrust” local populations into the hands of the Taliban, she said.

 Taliban taxation system?